Taylor coefficients of the Jacobi $\theta_{3}\left( q \right)$ function: A numerical approach

 \section{A numerical approach}

 A numerical toolbox \cite{Zeilberger} written by D. Zeilberger allows us to compute the sequence $d\left(n\right)$ (and many other quantities related to Romik's paper) under the Maple environment.
-The first 200 values of $d\left(n\right)$ are precomputed while the higher-order ones are computed using a recurrence formula derived by D. Romik \cite[Thm 7]{Romik} that requires the computation of the Taylor coefficients of the two functions
+In this toolbox, the first 200 values of $d\left(n\right)$ are precomputed while the higher-order ones are computed using a recurrence formula derived by D. Romik \cite[Thm 7]{Romik} that requires the evaluation of the Taylor coefficients of the two functions

-We propose here another method based on the prior computation of the cumulants using a quadratic recurrence, and on a linear recurrence between the cumulants and the moments. \begin{thm} The cumulants of the standard discrete normal distribution satisfy the recurrence, for $n \ge 2,$
+We propose here another method based on the prior computation of the cumulants using a quadratic recurrence, and on a linear recurrence between the cumulants and the moments.
+More precisely, the computation of the cumulants through the quadratic recurrence of Theorem \ref{thm13} below is followed by an application of the general moments-cumulants recurrence \cite{Rota}